How to Play Video Poker

 • Play for free!
 Plenty of new online casinos allow you to practice in a ‘free play’ or ‘demo’ mode, designed to help you become familiar with a game and decide whether you want to commit money to it.

 • Don’t lose track of your spends and get in over your head: set a budget for yourself and place wagers you feel comfortable with.
-Video poker moves quickly, like online slots, and you can keep betting without realising how much you’ve spent quite easily.
+Video poker moves quickly, like online slots, and you can keep betting without realizing how much you’ve spent quite easily.

 • Get to know the different hands, and their worth on the games you play most often.

-• Look out for bonuses.
+• Look out for casino bonuses.
 Online casinos tend to offer special deals for newcomers, and this may extend to their video poker – if you can get extra money or free bets, your spends will go further.

 We hope this guide has helped you get a better insight into online video poker.
 It’s a lot of fun, offers solid payouts, and is incredibly accessible for newcomers – so what are you waiting for?